 - Invite Tribal Governments to voluntarily participate in the comprehensive planning process. - Share process updates and continue to invite invite, regardless of their level of participation in the process.

-- Share draft materials as they are available. - Facilitate communication between tribes and the County, including support to resolve issues related to plan changes and regulations.
 Invite tribal governments to participate in the development of countywide policies, including policies that allow for the protection for cultural resources if desired.

 Overcoming Obstacles to Engagement